Skip to main content

 In these cases, you can anticipate a change order to be applied to account for the extra wood materials and labor to have the deteriorated wood removed and the new wood installed to be added to the final cost.

-Some of the overhead costs that can impact the cost of your roof include:
+Overhead costs that may impact the cost of your roof include:

 • General liability insurance